LambdaTest/HyperExecute-Playwright-Vanilla-Javascript/README.md

 testRunnerCommand: npx playwright test $test
 ```

-Running the above command on the terminal will give a list of Feature Scenario lines that are located in the Project folder:
+Running the above command on the terminal will give a list of Test Scenario lines that are located in the Project folder:

 Test Discovery Output:
 tests/test_4.spec.js:4